scarimp/lora_roma/README.md

 Today (09/10/2018) Anders send me another program in C (and python) for the **BME680** (Https://github.com/twartzek/bme680-raspberry) , very interesting.

-And finally i find the [battery i'm looking for Rapberry pi 3(https://www.crowdsupply.com/silicognition/lifepo4wered-pi-plus).Look at [this](https://www.tindie.com/products/xorbit/lifepo4weredpi3/)
+And finally i find the [battery i'm looking for Rapberry pi 3](https://www.crowdsupply.com/silicognition/lifepo4wered-pi-plus).Look also at [this](https://www.tindie.com/products/xorbit/lifepo4weredpi3/)

 A presto